How to Screed a Floor

 Getting the Right Floor Screed Mix

 A traditional and common screed is generally made up of a mix of one-part cement to four-parts sand.
-The consistency tends to be very dry and almost powdery inconsistency.
+The consistency tends to be a relatively dry yet firm consistency, that can hold together under pressure.

 It is usually mixed in a cement mixer on-site so that the mixture is prepared and ready to apply right away as soon as it’s needed.